OpenCamp-cc/opencamp.cc/content/_index.md

     - All: Personal Projects #2, optionally project #3
         - These may be completed after the bootcamp if the scope of the projects are big.

+- Covered across all phases:
-Computer Science (CS) Fundamentals such as Data Structures and Algorithms will be covered on a weekly basis.
+    - Computer Science (CS) Fundamentals: Data Structures and Algorithms
+    - Soft Skills: Working in agile / scrum teams, working with PMs, Designers, etc.
+    - Career Planning: Understanding the Software Engineering Career Ladder and future options

 ## Tuition Fees